 - taking medication

 Some people with esophageal spasms can identify the foods and drinks that trigger their symptoms.
-Once they know which foods cause spasms, they can avoid them in the future.
+Once they know what these trigger foods are, they can avoid them in the future.

-Keeping a food diary can be helpful to learn which foods trigger esophageal spasms.
-People should record the following information in their food diary:
+Keeping a food diary can help people learn which foods trigger esophageal spasms.
+They should record the following information in their food diary:

 - the type of food or drink